silentfuzzle/Cue-Masher/README.md

     <KeyName>the name of the key to display in the GUI</KeyName>
     <SoundName>the name of the sound to display in the GUI</SoundName>
     <Stoppable>0 if the sound can't be stopped with the Spacebar, 1 if it can</Stoppable>
+    <Toggleable>0 if the sound can't be toggled with its key/button, 1 if it can</Toggleable>
 </Sound>
 ```

 For example, the following sound definition specifies that the sound file located at "C:\\Amelia Earhart\\FinalAudio\\Music\\Along the Milky Way.wav" should be played when the "1" key, which has the key code "49", is pressed.
 This sound effect is displayed as "Milky Way" in the GUI and can be stopped before it finishes by pressing the Spacebar as specified by the Stoppable attribute "1".
+It's not Toggleable and so can't be stopped by pressing "1" again.

 ```
 <Sound>